 For practical reasons the total number of advocates per cycle will be no more than 10.
-Recruitment of advocates is a common first step in a PDSA approach (Morelli 2016).
+Recruitment of advocates is a common first step in a PDSA approach.

 Guide the advocates in the production of evidence synopses.
 Upon completion, reassess their attitudes and practises.

 Repeat cycle of advocate recruitment, synopsis production, and impact assessment from phases III and IV.
-This repetition will provide two PDSA cycles; PDSA is iterative by design, hence requires a minimum of two cycles (Taylor et al 2013).
+PDSA is iterative by design, requiring a minimum of two cycles.

 After the second iteration the student will produce a thematic analysis of the changes in advocates' attitudes and practises.